saulpierotti/markdown_notebook/BPI.md

 	* Since I have multiple-charged ions, I have many peaks for each analite
 		* With molecules under 1200 Da I tend to have single ions
 		* The multiple peaks are normally distributed and can be deconvoluted via software to derive the MW of the ion
+			* This is done by transformation or maximum entropy
-	* Native and complexed proteins tend to have non-normal distribution of ions
+	* Native and complexed proteins tend to have non-normal distribution of ions, while denatured proteins have a gaussian peak distribution
 	* It is very sensitive, but I need really pure samples
 * In MALDI the solid sample is heated by a laser while embedded in the matrix
 	* The matrix becomes ionized and transfer charge to the analite, while exploding at supersonic speed